vincentarelbundock/Rdatasets/doc/dragracer/rst/rpdr_ep.rst

       applicable

    ``minicw3``
+      a character vector for a third mini-challenge winner, where applicable

+   ``minicw4``
-      a character vector for a second mini-challenge winner, where applicable
+      a character vector for a fourth mini-challenge winner, where applicable

    ``bottom1``